 Shallots are a member of the allium family, along with onions, garlic, and many ornamental plants.
-They multiple in the ground like garlic, but have concentric rings, like onions.
+They multiply in the ground like garlic, but have concentric rings, like onions.
 They also have a mild, subtle onion flavor that makes them very popular with chefs.
 Shallots are actually very easy to grow and their high price in the grocery store eludes me.
-Shallots belong to a group generally called multiplier onions and although taxonomically, there is no such thing as a true shallot, not all multiplier onions are considered shallots.
+Shallots belong to a group generally called multiplier onions, and although taxonomically there is no such thing as a true shallot, not all multiplier onions are considered shallots.

 Leaves: Long, straight, blue-green, hollow and succulent.

 Flowers: The white umbel allium flowers bloom on a long, stiff flower stalk that is usually removed, to provide more energy to the bulbs.

 Smaller than bulbs of garlic, but it depends on the variety and how well they grew.